shahhi/Colonic-Crypt-Segmentation/README.md

 ## Data Visualization

 Annoted class:
-1 - crypt
+1 - patch containing atleat one crypt
-0 - background
+0 - patch with only background

 ### PCA

 In this we can see the distribution of train and test data.
+Both are fairly overlapping.
 <p align="center">

 <img src="Images/PCA.jpg" width="520px">

 </p>

 <table>
 <tr>
     <td><img src="Images/TrainsetPCA.jpg" width="520px"></td>